Exact calculation of the mean first-passage time of continuous-time random walks by nonhomogeneous Wiener-Hopf integral equations: A nonhomogeneous Wiener--Hopf integral equation for the MFPT

 \section{A nonhomogeneous Wiener--Hopf integral equation for the MFPT}

-The finite MFPT (\ref{MFPT_ad_di}) derived in Section \ref{sec:finiteMFPT} holds in the limits $t, |x| \to +\infty$, or analogously $s, \kappa \to 0$.
+The finite MFPT (\ref{MFPT_ad_di}) derived in Section \ref{sec:finiteMFPT} holds in the limits $t, |x| \to +\infty$, or analogously $s, \kappa \to 0$, in which the behaviour is governed by an advection-diffusion equation (\ref{advec_diff}).
+This behaviour can be observed only for initial position $x_0 \to +\infty$, namely far from the absorbing boundary.
 As a matter of fact, such asymptotic result is independent of the specific distributions of the waiting-times and of the jump-sizes, provided that (\ref{wt_stat}) and (\ref{js_stata},\ref{js_statb}) hold.